Type 2 Diabetes is a disease process that can be cared for naturally and even reversed in certain situations.

 The classical way a medical doctor, also known as an allopathic physician, handles any labeled disease is to use a medication to control symptoms or control chemistry that is out of balance.
 The term allopathic means opposite of the pathology.
 So, in allopathic care, if you have high blood sugar, you are prescribed a drug that lowers the blood sugar.
 If you have pain, you are given pain relievers, inflammation is treated with anti-inflammatory drugs.
 And on and on the cycle goes.

-And there are dangerous, potentially deadline mistakes diabetics make everyday based on this misinformation from the allopathic system.
+And there are dangerous, potentially deadly mistakes diabetics make everyday based on this misinformation from the allopathic system.

 Are You Caught in the Allopathic Cycle?